What to Do if Insurance Won’t Cover Vision Therapy?

 3. Reach out to churches, friends and family

-6. Appeal to community groups
+4. Appeal to community groups

 Besides churches, friends and families, you may also consider reaching out to local groups like the Lion’s Club and Rotary Club.
 The Lion’s Clubs are big supporters of vision care, and they may be willing to extend some help financially.

-Our goal is to ensure every patient is who requires therapy is able to find to way to begin receiving the needed care.
+Our goal is to ensure every patient who requires Vision Therapy is able to find to way to begin receiving the needed care.

 Please contact our Omaha Vision Therapy office (402) 502-0043 or email: [email protected] with any questions and we’d love to help.